qkzk/fm/development.md

     - [x] Use parking_lot::Mutex instead of `std::sync::Mutex`.
 Remove all Err on lock. parking_lot doesn't return a Result when locking.
     - [ ] test a lot...
 - [x] FIX: display mode fuzzy doesn't react to change focus binds.
-- [ ] Path completion should display visual indicator of directories with / or symbols
+- [x] Path completion should display visual indicator of directories with / or symbols
-  - [ ] BUG: pressing TAB to complete a directory doesn't refresh its children
+  - [x] FIX: pressing TAB to complete a directory doesn't refresh its children

 ## TODO